|

 The Description in Job

-Words used for Dinosaurs in the Bible
+Words used for Dinosaurs and other Extinct Reptiles in the Bible

 Scripture References

-Descriptions of a Living Dinosaur-like Animal or Animals
+Descriptions of Living Dinosaur-like Animals

 Either Physical or Symbolic References to Dinosaurs

-Symbolic References to Dinosaurs
+Symbolic References to Dinosaurs and other Extinct Reptiles

-Possible Descriptions of a Dinosaur-like Animal or Animals
+Possible Descriptions of Dinosaur-like Animals

 Conclusions